makinarocks/awesome-industrial-machine-datasets/data-explanation/Appliance Energy/README.md

 | ------------------- | -------------------- | ---- | ---- |
 | 19735               | 29                   |      |      |

 The data set is at 10 min for about 4.5 months.
 The house temperature and humidity conditions were monitored with a ZigBee wireless sensor network.
 Each wireless node transmitted the temperature and humidity conditions around 3.3 min.
-Then, the wireless data was averaged for 10 minutes periods. **The energy data was logged every 10 minutes with m-bus energy meters.** Weather from the nearest airport weather station (Chievres Airport, Belgium) was downloaded from a public data set from Reliable Prognosis (rp5.ru), and merged together with the experimental data sets using the date and time column.
+Then, the wireless data was averaged for 10 minutes periods.
+The energy data was logged every 10 minutes with m-bus energy meters.
+Weather from the nearest airport weather station (Chievres Airport, Belgium) was downloaded from a public data set from Reliable Prognosis (rp5.ru), and merged together with the experimental data sets using the date and time column.
+Two random variables have been included in the data set for testing the regression models and to filter out non predictive attributes (parameters).

 #### Variables

-date : time year-month-day hour:minute:second(10분 단위로 기록)
+date : time year-month-day hour:minute:second
-Appliances : energy use in Wh(종속변수)
+Appliances : energy use in Wh(target)
 lights : energy use of light fixtures in the house in Wh
 T1 : Temperature in kitchen area, in Celsius
 RH_1 : Humidity in kitchen area, in %